-Titan implosion: Is AI the future of deep-sea exploration?
+Deep and dangerous: Is AI the future of ocean exploration?

-Autonomous, unmanned, perpetually operating submersibles could be the way for a safer and smarter search of the ocean’s secrets, say scientists.
+The Titan implosion has cast focus on autonomous, unmanned submersibles as the way to uncovering the ocean’s secrets.

 When the Titan submersible, carrying five sightseers to the wreck of the Titanic, blew up thousands of metres under the ocean surface in June, it underscored why humanity knows more about the surface of some other planets than about the depths of the Earth’s oceans.